-The College owns 2,784 acres of land which are used for experimental work and instruction; and maintains large and well-equipped laboratories for soil and crop work.
-There is ample greenhouse space for problems and research work in crops and soil.
+The College owns 2,784 acres of land which are used for experimental work and instruction, and maintains large and well-equipped laboratories for soil and crop work.
+There is ample greenhouse space for problems

 The College herds and flocks contain high-class representatives of the important breeds of dairy and beef cattle, poultry, hogs, horses, and sheep.
 The student becomes familiar with types and breeds by actual work with the stock.